broadinstitute/fcgdctools/README.md

 	CA__WXS__MuTect2__raw_simple_somatic_mutation

 ```
+If your manifest was downloaded from the GDC Legacy Archive, you must use the `-l` option.

 The optional input `RESOLVE_UUIDS` is a TSV file containing mappings of file uuids to urls of the locations of the files on cloud storage.
 If this optional input is provided, `genFcWsLoadFiles` will add to the load files it generates attributes with suffix `__url`, which contain the url mapped to the uuid.

-If your manifest was downloaded from the GDC Legacy Archive, you must use the `-l` option.
+Finally, the tool creates a .tsv file with general workflow attributes.
+Right now, the two attributes that are created are:
+legacy_flag - a flag that indicates if the manifest was downloaded from the legacy archive.
+The flag is needed for other scripts to know where to get more file information from, e.g. the size of a file.
+The flag is boolean and equals "true" or "false".
+workspace-column-defaults - the default order in which the attribute columns should be shown in the table.

+Other attributes can be added if needed.